 Various employee actions have also been organized at our sites around the world, such as planting trees and bee protection initiatives at our Sassenheim facility in the Netherlands.

-AkzoNobel actively contributes to the societal debate on sustainability and supports climate positive policies.
+In addition, we actively contribute to the societal debate on sustainability and support climate positive policies.

 1. https://ec.europa.eu/research-and-innovation/en/horizon-magazine/nature-and-climate-crises-two-sides-same-coin